Buyers guide to tumble dryers

 In our refine search options section you’ll see a section where you can choose to list only Energy Saving Trust (EST) recommended models, as well as a table where you can choose the ‘Energy efficiency class’ you wish you tumble dryer to fall into.

-Why might a cheap tumble dryer be so, well, cheap?
+Why might cheap tumble dryers be so, well, cheap?

 Apart from the reasons we’ve already mentioned (poor energy efficiency; a vented rather than condenser dryer; small capacity etc) another factor can be how tumble dryers are controlled.
 You have two main categories of tumble dryer controller: